THE ORIGINAL STONEHENGE WAS AMAZINGLY BEAUTIFUL – A CATHEDRAL OF IT’S TIME.

 Basic technique is shown in this sketch.

-Interestingly, four trusses cannot be raised if the trilithons are all of similar height so explains their height difference.
+All four trusses cannot be raised this way if the trilithons were all of similar height.
+This explains their height difference.

 THE WHOLE ROOF